Superrehtard/old_diaspora_wiki/Roadmap.md

 Cucumber, whatever.
 If you wrote tests, we would love you forever.
 - Selenium tests that hit every page would be super nice.
 The framework for this is started and can be found in the features directory.
-- An object oriented ruby wrapper for libgcrypt
-  - We initially used gpg for encryption, but the tight binding it has to filesystem config folders made it untenable.
-We would like to be able to use libgcrypt, but without an object oriented ruby wrapper, it would be too time consuming.
 - Javascript compatible view templates (handlebars/mustache looks promising)
 - Taxonomy of social types: creating interfaces for all of the activity stream types, so people could make and send their own types on the file in between diaspora seeds.
 Could be tied to the